ShootMe/OriDETAS/README.md

 17. XAxis,0.000: Specifcy X Axis directly (-1.000 to 1.000) (Left to Right)
 18. YAxis,0.000: Specify Y Axis directly (-1.000 to 1.000) (Down to Up)
 19. Mouse,0.000,0.000: Specify mouse position directly (-1.000 to 1.000)
+20. DLoad: Loads from the current save point (Same functionality as Load in Debug menu)
+21. DSave: Creates a new debug savepoint